 Dealing with anxiety can feel extremely overwhelming.
 When an anxious thought pops into our head, it can be difficult to know how to get rid of it.
 But most of the time, the answer is much simpler than we may think.
 In fact, it can often be found at the end of your pencil.
 That’s right – I’m talking about journaling!

-Journaling is such an amazing (and speedy!) way of reducing anxiety and even getting rid of anxious thoughts altogether.
+Journaling is such an amazing (and speedy!) way of reducing anxiety and sorting out your thoughts.
 So in this post, I’m going to be showing you 3 fantastic journaling exercises that use cognitive behavioural therapy principles in order to help re-wire your brain and get you thinking differently about your anxious thoughts!

 The exercises in this post will not only help you think about your anxiety differently, but they’ll also help you reduce any bad habits that are making your anxiety worse.

 Just want to let ya know: The information and tips on this website are from my personal experience with anxiety and are not a substitute for any type of medical, psychological or health advice.
 My goal is to empower people struggling with anxiety in non-traditional ways that they can do alongside professional help.

 There is always help out there, and you can find a mental health professional locally, through your doctor, or through an online directory like this one.
 This is a link to a great article with affordable therapy options and this is an affiliate link to a great online therapy option.
 If you are in a crisis, there’s a list of help hotlines here.
 You are not alone!!

 Here are some common things that most of us do when we’re feeling anxious:

 - Sometimes we accept the anxiety we have and never dig further.
 This is harmful because then we don’t get to the root of our anxiety which will prevent us from being able to fix that fear

 - Sometimes we really believe our fears and give them much more power then they deserve